-- 281. It would be expected that a contract for the hire of an executive vehicle, stretched limousine or other novelty vehicle would normally be in place no less than 24 hours prior to the commencement of the journey.
-The vehicles would not be used to undertake standard private hire work. - 282.
-There are no age restrictions relating to executive vehicles, stretched limousines and other novelty vehicles but all such vehicles must be exceptionally well-maintained. - 283.
-The licensing authority has the power to disapply the general requirement to display a licence plate where the circumstances justify it50.
-Accordingly, an authorised officer may give an exemption notice to the proprietor of an executive vehicle, stretched limousine or other novelty vehicle. - 284.
+- 285. It would be expected that a contract for the hire of an executive vehicle, stretched limousine or other novelty vehicle would normally be in place no less than 24 hours prior to the commencement of the journey.
+The vehicles would not be used to undertake standard private hire work. - 286.
+There are no age restrictions relating to executive vehicles, stretched limousines and other novelty vehicles but all such vehicles must be exceptionally well-maintained. - 287.
+The licensing authority has the power to disapply the general requirement to display a licence plate where the circumstances justify it.
+Accordingly, an authorised officer may give an exemption notice to the proprietor of an executive vehicle, stretched limousine or other novelty vehicle. - 288.
 Any applicant seeking an exemption from displaying plates must submit an application form to the licensing authority confirming the details of their executive/novelty arrangements.
-An exemption notice will only be issued to the applicant if the authorised officer is satisfied that: - the vehicle will be in immaculate condition with no visible defects, dents or blemishes to the external bodywork or internal trim; - no meter or data head shall be fitted to the vehicle: - a written contract will be in place from any hirer wishing to employ the services of an executive private hire vehicle.
-Any such contracts will be in place at least 24 hours prior to the commencement of the journey; - the vehicle will not be used for standard private hire work or school contracts. - any driver of the vehicle will follow a formal dress code, suit or smart jacket and trousers and collared shirt; - no advertising or identification (including company logos) will be displayed on or in the vehicle at any time; and - the hirer will be invoiced separately for the pre-agreed fare and no payments will be taken in the vehicle. - 285.
-The licensing authority may withdraw the exemption in the event that an authorised officer is no longer satisfied that the above arrangements are being made. - 286.
-Where an exemption has been granted, the exemption notice and the licence plate must be kept inside the vehicle at all times whilst the vehicle is licensed as a private hire vehicle.
-The notice and the plate must be made available for inspection to a police officer or authorised officer of the council upon request. - 287.
-Whilst driving an executive vehicle, stretched limousine or other novelty vehicle in accordance with an exemption, the driver of the vehicle will also be exempt from the general requirement to wear his/her driver badge.
-In these instances, the badge must be kept inside the vehicle at all times whilst the driver is using the vehicle for private hire purposes and it must be made available for inspection to any passenger, police officer or authorised officer of the council upon request.
+An exemption notice will only be issued to the applicant if the authorised officer is satisfied that: - the vehicle will be in immaculate condition with no visible defects, dents or blemishes to the external bodywork or internal trim; - no meter or data head shall be fitted to the vehicle; - a written contract will be in place from any hirer wishing to employ the services of an executive private hire vehicle.
+Any such contracts will be in place at least 24 hours prior to the commencement of the journey; - the vehicle will not be used for standard private hire work or school contracts. - any driver of the vehicle will follow a formal dress code, suit or smart jacket and trousers and collared shirt; - no advertising or identification (including company logos) will be displayed on or in the vehicle at any time; and - the hirer will be invoiced separately for the pre-agreed fare and no payments will be taken in the vehicle.

-50 Section 75(3) of the Local Government (Miscellaneous Provisions) Act 1976
+&lt;sup>50 Section 75(3) of the Local Government (Miscellaneous Provisions) Act 1976